The Fastest Military Jets in History

 - Top Speed: 1,300 mph

 - Max Flight Distance: 830 miles with internal fuel

 Sukhoi PAK FA T-50

-The United States isn’t alone in its development of next gen multirole stealth-capable jet fighters.
+The United States isn’t alone in its development of next-gen, multi-role, stealth-capable jet fighters.
 Russia is currently producing its take on the future of aircraft to replace its aging fleet of Su-27s.
 Enter the Sukhoi PAK FA T-50.
-Designed to go toe-to-toe with the likes of the F-35 Lightning II, the PAK FA T-50 is still in its final testing phases but is expected to roll out any day now.
+It’s designed to go toe-to-toe with the likes of the F-35 Lightning II.
+Even though the PAK FA T-50 is still in its final testing phases, it’s expected to roll out any day now.
 Once deployed, it has general flight characteristics that are similar or on-par with the fleet of next gen fighters being produced by NATO and its allies.
-With weapons testing still underway, it’s a bit behind schedule in comparison to the F-35Bs, which have already hit the fleet.
+With weapons testing still underway, it’s somewhat behind schedule in comparison to the F-35Bs, which already hit the fleet.
 But once finished, Russia is looking to Brazil and India to field some of its first variants.

 - Top Speed: 1,320 mph

 - Max Flight Distance: 2,175 miles with internal fuel

 Lockheed-Martin’s F-104 Starfighter came during an era where faster was better.
 When every jet fighter coming off the assembly line was eyeballed for both air-to-air interception as well as strategic nuclear payload delivery, there had to be some sacrifices.
 In terms of speed, the F-104 Starfighter could not be beat when it first took to the skies in 1956.
 By 1958, it was scorching previous speed records with a blistering and sustained Mach 2+ speed of 1,404 mph.